 Isaiah 26:3, “You keep him in perfect peace whose mind is stayed on you, because he trusts in you.”
 ESV

-I tend to be determined.
-If I want to do something, I just keep trying until I accomplish my goal.
+People describe me as determined.
+If I want to do something, I keep trying until I accomplish my goal.
 But with myasthenia gravis, the harder I push, the worse I get.
-It is hard to accept, but it would be harder not to accept.
+It is hard to accept, but when I push, it pushes back.
 Since fighting the current is a hopeless cause, so I am going to put my feet up and float.

 We must be ready to allow ourselves to be interrupted by God.
 Bonhoeffer